-Before we talk about some little-known facts about China, I’d like to thank Tour Beijing for giving me the opportunity to guest post on this great site.
-For the tech-minded like me, I recommend checking out the page on electricity in China, to get one step closer to your dream destination with your favorite conveniences!
+Before we talk about some little-known facts about China, I’d like to thank Beijing Tour for giving me the opportunity to guest post on this great site.
+For the tech-minded like me, I recommend checking out the page on electricity in China, to get one step closer to your dream destination with your favourite conveniences!

 In the national population, the male population is 72,339,956, accounting for 51.24%; the female population is 688,438,768, accounting for 48.76%.
 The sex ratio of total population is 105.07.